developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the WWAN adapter should be locked to a single Public Land Mobile Network Lock (PLMN).

-- If the value ***Off*** is chosen, then the WWAN adapter will NOT be locked to a single Public Land Mobile Network Lock (PLMN) and is free to connect to any PLMN that is compatible with the SIM card being used.
+- If the value ***Off*** is chosen, the WWAN adapter is NOT locked to a single Public Land Mobile Network Lock (PLMN) and is free to connect to any PLMN that is compatible with the SIM card being used.

-- If the value ***On*** is chosen, then the WWAN adapter is locked to a single Public Land Mobile Network Lock (PLMN) and will only be able to to connect to that PLMN.
+- If the value ***On*** is chosen, the WWAN adapter is locked to a single Public Land Mobile Network Lock (PLMN) and is permitted to connect only to the specified PLMN.
 The additional Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock Value** MUST be specified to provide the value that identifies the PLMN to which the WWAN adapter should be locked.

 ### Wireless WAN Configuration - Public Land Mobile Network Lock Value